 But Kelvin Lim and his wife, Cathryn, refuse to believe that.
 They choose to pin their hopes on the young people of today, believing that the general consensus is wrong and that today’s youth can be inspired to act for the greater good.
 And they founded Change Your World, a non-profit movement that seeks to do exactly that.

+Kind deed: Young people helping to paint a house in the Change Your World Ipoh venture.
 Note that the name is not Change THE World, which means the founders believe that change begins with oneself from which will emanate a ripple effect of selflessness.
 The idea was born about two years ago, but before that, Cathryn admitted, they were just like everyone else who felt others’ problems were not their concern.

 “All of us are born with selflessness,” said Cathryn, 44.
 “But the circle of people we would help is very small – our friends and family, friends’ friends.
 For me, whenever I saw what was happening in the world on the news, I felt sad.
 But like most people, I forgot about it the next day.
 A cut on my hand seems more real than those people I see suffering and dying.